menu

 Occupations and Workforce

-27.22% of the workforce is employed in the armed forces, making the military a huge focus of life in Beale Air Force Base.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Public Service and Professional, scientific, and technical services industries respectively employ 30.26% and 11.40% of the civilian workforce.
+The armed forces are a huge part of the life in Beale Air Force Base, employing 35.94% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Other industries employ 22.81% and 12.28% of the civilian workforce, respectively.

 And if you like science, one thing you'll find is that Beale Air Force Base has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.